Danielle Colaprico

-Danielle Jessica Colaprico (born May 6, 1993) is an American soccer player who currently plays for San Diego Wave FC of the NWSL.
-She previously played for NWSL rivals Chicago Red Stars as well as Adelaide United and Sydney FC in the Australian W-League.
-Colaprico has represented the United States on the under-23 national team and received her first cap to the USWNT in November 2018.
+Danielle Jessica Colaprico (born May 6, 1993) is an American professional soccer player who plays as a midfielder for the Houston Dash in the National Women's Soccer League (NWSL).
+She previously played for NWSL club Chicago Red Stars and Adelaide United and Sydney FC in the Australian W-League.
+She was named the NWSL Rookie of the Year in 2015.
+Colaprico made two appearances for the United States national team in 2018; she previously represented the United States on the under-23 national team.

 Early life

 Colaprico grew up in Freehold Township, New Jersey and attended Red Bank Catholic High School.

 College career

-Virginia Cavaliers, 2011–2014

 Originally from Freehold, New Jersey, Colaprico attended the University of Virginia where she played for the Cavaliers from 2011 to 2014.
 She finished her collegiate career as the program's all-time leader in assists (44) and appearances (100).

 Club career

 Chicago Red Stars, 2015–2022

 Colaprico was selected by the Chicago Red Stars as the ninth overall pick of the 2015 NWSL College Draft in January 2015.
 She scored her first goal for the team during a match against Sky Blue FC on May 2 helping Chicago win 1–0.
 On September 14, 2015, the NWSL announced that Colaprico was voted the NWSL Rookie of the Year, beating fellow finalists Sofia Huerta and Sam Mewis.
-Colaprico has been named to the NWSL second XI in 2015, 2016 & 2017.
+Colaprico was named to the NWSL second XI in 2015, 2016 & 2017.

 Colaprico departed Red Stars at the end of the 2022 NWSL season.